|

 Gold

-• Yesterday’s Crop Progress report showed soybean ratings unchanged from last week at 66% good-to-excellent but is down 1% from last year.
+• Yesterday’s Crop Progress report showed soybean ratings dropping 1 point from last week to 68% good-to-excellent but is on par with ratings from a year earlier.

 Grain Market Insider is provided by Stewart-Peterson Inc., a publishing company.